 If you market yourself as a general practice, you risk not appealing to anybody.
 We all know the expression “jack of all trades, master of none…”

 - Work with me privately to attract more of your ideal clients, increase your fee income and profits, and reduce your working hours.
-Contact me quoting “Private” in the subject line, tell me a little about your firm or practice and your growth goals for the next 6-12 months, and I’ll be in touch directly.
+Contact me by quoting “Private” in the subject line, tell me a little about your firm or practice and your growth goals for the next 6-12 months, and I’ll be in touch directly.